CS171/2018/syllabus.md

 We use Piazza as our discussion forum and for all announcements, so it is important that you are signed up as soon as possible.
 Piazza should always be your first resource for seeking answers to your questions.
 You can also post privately so that only the staff sees your message.

 ### Office Hours
 The teaching fellows will provide office hours for individual questions that you might have about the homework assignments or project progress.
 Office hours are usually very heavily attended.
-Please try to limit your visits to one office hour per week and consult Piazza first.
+As office hours are usually very heavily attended, please consult Piazza as a first option to get help.

 ### Credits
 Some of the material in this course is based on the classes taught by **Alexander Lex** at the University of Utah, **Carlos Scheidegger** at the University of Arizona,  **Marc Streit** at JKU Linz, **Pat Hanrahan** at Stanford, **Jeff Heer** at the University of Washington, **Hans-Joerg Schulz** at the University of Rostock, **Nils Gehlenborg** at Harvard Medical School, **Torsten Möller** at the University of Vienna, **Tamara Munzener** at the Univeristy of British Columbia, **Helwig Hauser** at the University of Bergen, **Maneesh Agrawala** at UC Berkeley, and **Hendrik Strobelt** at IBM Research.
 We have heavily drawn on materials and examples found online and tried our best to give credit by linking to the original source.
 Please contact us if you find materials where the credit is missing or that you would rather have removed.